autolab-project/autolab/docs/installation.rst

 	pip install autolab

-If the package is already installed, you can upgrade it with the following command:
+If the package is already installed, you can upgrade it to the last official version with the following command:

 .. code-block:: none